ncp-ph/odk-users-manual/docs/project_manager.md

-# FORMS
+#

-## Navigating the Forms Dashboard

-The Project Managers's Dashboard has Six Tabs.
+The Project Managers's Dashboard has Six Tabs: Forms, Entities, Users.
+Only the project manager needs to read this section.

+## FORMS

+### Navigating the Forms Dashboard

 By default, you are taken to the Forms Tab.